LaurentClaessens/mazhe/README.md

 * WKB Deformation and quantization theory.
 Deformation of a manifold by action of a "deformable" group.

 ### Black hole in anti-de Sitter space
-This is the argument of my thesis.
+This is the argument of my PhD thesis.

 * Black hole in anti-de Sitter space.
 The singular part is defined as the closed orbits of the Iwasawa subgroup of SO(2,l-1) acting on the l-dimensional anti-de Sitter space.
 * Dirac operator on the anti-de Sitter space.